 The average person breathes 23,000 times a day.
 That’s quite a lot!
 We want to help you breathe better in every one of those 23,000 breaths.
 Just think how much more oxygen you’ll be getting.
 Positively impacting your brain and muscle function.

-Just a quick refocus into the diaphragm and you will start to feel calmer straight away.
-You’ll be able to make better decisions and deal with whatever the stressful thing is that much better emotionally.
-Of course you need to know where your diaphragm is and how to use if first.
-Here’s a video of your truly showing you how to find and then how to start practicing:
+Just a quick refocus into the diaphragm and we start to feel calmer straight away.
+We’re able to make better decisions and deal with stressful situations with greater clarity.
+Of course we need to know where our diaphragm is and how to use if first.
+So let’s make sure we can access our diaphragm and this relaxation breathing.
+Here’s a video of your truly demonstrating how to start practicing:

 Start with just 2 minutes each time you do the exercise.
 You may feel quite dizzy and light headed.
 This is Oxygen!
-It’s been a while since you’ve had this much.
+It might have been a while since you’ve had this much.
 You can increase this quickly by a minute each time you do to the exercise if you’re not getting any dizziness or light headed sensations.

-- First Thing As You Wake Up – You’re on your back anyway.
-It gets your breathing set up for the day and put you in the right frame of mind to deal with what the day throws at you
+- First Thing As You Wake Up – We’re on our backs anyway.
+It gets us breathing to set up our day and put us in the right frame of mind to deal with what the day throws at us.

-- During Your Working Day – find a quiet spot in a meeting room or on your bed if working from home.
+- During Our Working Day – find a quiet spot in a meeting room or on your bed if working from home.
 Make sure you won’t be interrupted.
-Great for when you have a bit of block on specific piece of work or are just too stressed to work effectively
+Great for when you have a bit of a block on a specific piece of work or are just too stressed to work effectively.

-- At The End Of Your Day – whether that’s working or with the kids.
-Put a full stop on your day and welcome in the evening with some relaxation to bring your level down.
+- At The End Of Our Day – whether that’s a whole day with the kids or high powered executive meeting or everything in between.
+It’s nice to put a full stop on our days and welcome in the evening with some relaxation to bring the level down of our nervous system down.
 It’s cheaper and more effective than booze!

-- Before You Go To Sleep – Great for helping you drift off at night and starting you off in a more relaxed deeper sleep.
-Great if you wake in the night or grind your teeth.
+- Before We Go To Sleep – Great for helping us drift off at night and starting us off in a more relaxed deeper sleep.
+Great if we tend to wake in the night or grind our teeth.